glortho/manager-profile/README.md

 ## My role

 Projects need management, teams need coordination, people need connection.
-My typical role on a project is to own all three.
+My typical role on a project is to be accountable for all three while distributing day to day ownership for each across our whole team.
 I'm succeeding maximally if the following happens:

 - Projects ship on time at a high level of quality